PaccMann/paccmann_kinase_binding_residues/README.md

 ## Citation
-If you use this repo or our data in your projects, please cite the following:
+If you use this repo, our data, the proposed active site definitions or the sequence augmentation strategies in your projects, please cite the following:

 ```bib
 @article{born2022active,